Ndenderu

 Ndenderu is a settlement in Kenya's Central Province.

 It sits along the very leafy cold sides of Limuru.
-It's a ward(location) in Kiambaa Constituency Constituency of Kiambu County Represented by Solomon Kinuthia who was elected under Jubilee Party in 2017 General Elections.
+It's a ward(location) in Kiambaa Constituency Constituency of Kiambu County Represented by Solomon Kinuthia.

 Demographics

 The region is predominantly inhabited by the Kikuyu tribe.

 It has a booming population as it's part of the larger Nairobi Metropolitan Area.
 It lies 15 km north of Nairobi, the capital of Kenya.